 Biography

-Conductor-teacher Kole Butler is currently the choral director at Edison High School in Fairfax County Public Schools in Alexandria, VA.
-In addition to his work within the classroom, he serves on the executive board of the Virginia chapter of the American Choral Directors Association, is a member of the vocal music faculty for the Virginia Governor's School for Visual & Performing Arts, and co-hosts the podcast Young Conductors, which aims to inspire, educate, and encourage aspiring conductor-teachers.
+Conductor-teacher Kole Butler serves as the choral director at Thomas A. Edison High School in Fairfax County Public Schools, located in Alexandria, VA.
+In addition to his work in the choral classroom, he is the Traditional Music Director at Aldersgate United Methodist Church, where he conducts both the adult and handbell choirs.
+He also serves on the executive board of the Virginia chapter of the American Choral Directors Association.

 Butler has been selected to participate in masterclasses with renowned conductors, including Drs.
 Sandra Snow, Daniel Bara, Jennifer Sengin, Amanda Quist, and Janet Galván, among others.